-The possibilities are endless and can be customised to suit your needs.
+• The possibilities are endless and can be customised to suit your needs.

-2.6.
 Switch and Joystick Expansion Modules

-The MT12 features interchangeable expansion modules and includes a dual switch expansion module and a 4 way Joystick module.
+The MT12 features interchangeable expansion modules and includes a two 2 positions switch module and a 4 way Joystick module.
 You can choose the module you wish to install based on your own preferences.